Where to stay in Coron?

 Coron Gateway Hotel and Suites

 Maybe we were too picky.
-But we have reasons and the means (thankfully) to be choosy.
+But we have reasons and the means (thankfully) to be selective.
 We spent the afternoon of our first day in Coron looking around for a decent place to stay – because I wanted my Coron holiday to end on a happy note.

 So we walked, looked around, and checked online, searching for a decent place to stay.

 As we were headed to the bay side – something similar to boardwalks in most port towns – we spotted Coron Gateway Hotel and Suites.
 It stood proud and looked inviting.

 I googled it quickly and saw good reviews.
 So off we went to the reception area, inquired about the rates (P2,500 net/night for a standard room), and asked if we could go see the room.
 I also asked if we could check out late because we were planning to check in late anyway.
-With a smile on his face, he said it was okay and allowed us to stay until 3pm with no extra charge.
+Smiling, he said it was okay and he let us to stay until 3pm with no extra charge.